Giffgaff help, issues and complaints

-Giffgaff it is what's called a Mobile Virtual Network Operator or MVNO.
+Giffgaff is what's called a Mobile Virtual Network Operator or MVNO.
 Sounds complicated?
 It isn't.
 This means that giffgaff uses someone else's network, in this case O2.
 But it doesn't use O2's staff nor its buildings or call centres.
-Instead, it relies its community of users to supply help and advice to each other.
+Instead, it relies on its community of users to supply help and advice to each other.

 Solving phone signal problems

 As with all mobile phone networks there are a number of reasons that you might get a dropped signal: network maintenance, a damaged tower, bad weather.
 Before you decide to ask the giffgaff community what the problem is, there are a couple of options open to you.

 - Check the service status – You should use the 'Help>check network coverage' area on the giffgaff website.
 Not only will this show you if the postcode you're interested in is covered by giffgaff, it will also show you the state of the network at that time.
 This includes both voice, data and text statuses

 - Are you in credit? – With giffgaff this isn't a problem unless you're overseas.
 For phone credits, giffgaff uses what it calls 'goodybags'.
 Credit is required for standard goodybags you can log into your account to check your credit situation and top up if necessary

 Solving text and data problems

 The most common problems with data and/or text problems usually boils down to a couple of issues:

 When it comes to payment, giffgaff uses a system of recurring payments that it calls 'goodybags'.
-All of these goodybags some with unlimited national calls and data but are limited in terms of data.
+All of these goodybags come with unlimited national calls and data but are limited in terms of data.
 Make sure that you've got enough credit with your giffgaff goodybag for the data you need if you have a pay-as-you-go deal.
 You can do this by logging in to your account pages, or using the giffgaff app on your iPhone or Android-based phone.
 If you don't have enough data credits, you can top up using the giffgaff app or via your account pages on the giffgaff website.